peppy6582/TubeArchivist-Accessory-Script/README.md

 - Generating `.nfo` files for future integration with **Channels DVR** or other media systems.
 - Renaming video files and `.nfo` files based on their titles.
 - Organizing video files into directories based on their uploaders.
-- Sending optional Pushover notifications summarizing the processed videos.
+- Sending notifications using **Apprise** with support for multiple services.
+- Optionally triggering a Channels DVR metadata refresh after processing.

 This script works alongside **TubeArchivist**, providing enhanced file organization and compatibility for additional media workflows.